-- The Brussels Region has some 3,400 homeless people,
+- The Brussels Region counts more than 5,300 homeless persons.

-- 30% of the population lives below the poverty line,
+- 33% of the Brussels population lives with an income below the at-risk-of-poverty threshold.

-- Showers, launderettes and lockers … and enough of them!
+- There are nowhere nearly enough showers, launderettes and lockers.
 The existing infrastructure is too expensive for many people facing extreme poverty, and their use is often subject to conditions that effectively exclude them.

-- There is a shortage of meaningful and stimulating activities open to those people.
+- There is a shortage of meaningful and stimulating activities open to those living in precarious circumstances.

 - There is no central, up-to-date source of information about social services available in Brussels.

-The DoucheFLUX project grew from the realisation that there was a shortage of sanitary facilities and meaningful and stimulating activities for people in extreme poverty.
-With its new building, DoucheFLUX aims to provide the best possible service in modern, pleasant, spacious, stimulating and user-friendly facilities.
+With its recently renovated building on Rue des Vétérinaires in Anderlecht, DoucheFLUX aims to provide the best possible service in modern, pleasant, spacious, stimulating and user-friendly facilities.

-The target population for DoucheFLUX extends far beyond the vulnerable people living in the immediate vicinity of the South station.
+The target population for DoucheFLUX extends far beyond the vulnerable people living in the immediate vicinity of Brussels’ South Station.
 DoucheFLUX sees itself as an association with a ‘low access threshold’, reducing the conditions imposed on users to the absolute minimum.